JU-25FALL-CS397-Ann/test-app-swift/README.md

 A simple SwiftUI app that toggles your hydration status between “Parched.” and “Hydrated.” with a color change and basic accessibility.

 ## Demo
-_Add a screenshot or short GIF here once you run it._
 - Simulator: iPhone 15
 - Light and Dark Mode both legible